kelsey-ek/of7azure/GUIDE/AWS_BMT.md

 TRADEX
 ```

+### 1.3 Create tables

-__A.__ Create empty tables with the correct column and key information.
+1) Create empty tables with the correct column and key information.

 1. ACCOUNT_PERMISSION
 ```